 - urge the G20 Heads of States to take action and adopt ambitious and transformative targets for a just and green transition in line of the Paris Climate Agreement and the Sustainable Development Goals.

-The focus lays on fostering more ambition, solutions and dialogue.
-The event will consist of different elements including high-level keynotes, film presentations, panel discussions and breakout sessions engaging the audience.
-The expected outcome of the event includes a list of F20 recommendations towards the G20 Heads of State.
+The focus laid on fostering more ambition, solutions and dialogue.
+The event consisted of different elements including high-level keynotes, film presentations, panel discussions and breakout sessions engaging the audience.
+The expected outcome of the event included a list of F20 recommendations towards the G20 Heads of State.

 Block 1 – Morning Session: